 Alexander DAVIDSON: Died 17 August 1874 at Portland.
 Western Victorian squatter, Alexander Davidson was born in Inverness, Scotland in 1801.
 He acquired his wealth during his time as co-owner of Satimer station at Wando Vale.
-In later life, he built the Portland home, Wando Villa and contributed extensively to the Portland Wesleyan Church.
+In later life, he built the Portland home, Wando Villa, and contributed extensively to the Portland Wesleyan Church.
 The Glenelg and Wannon Settlers website has further information on Alexander Davidson on the Wando Vale settlers page.

-James WHYTE: Died August, 1882 at Hobart, Tasmania.
+James WHYTE: Died August 1882 at Hobart, Tasmania.
 James Whyte and his brothers were pioneers of Coleraine, with the main street named in their honour.
 Born in Scotland in 1820, Whyte arrived in Tasmania with his family in 1832.
-In 1837, James and his brothers William, George, Pringle and John arrived in Port Phillip settling at Konowootong near Coleraine.
+In 1837, James and his brothers William, George, Pringle, and John arrived in Port Phillip settling at Konowootong near Coleraine.

 James then moved to Clunes taking co-ownership of a large station where gold was later discovered.
 In 1853, he returned to Tasmania, a much richer man and ran for the seat of Brighton during the 1854 election.
 He was unsuccessful, but ran again in 1856 and won a seat in the Legislative Council of Tasmania.
 In 1863, he became Premier, holding the post until 1866.

 Joseph COUCH: Died 30 August 1911 at Portland.
 Joseph Couch, born in Cornwall, arrived in Victoria aboard the Mary Ann in 1856.
 He spent 17 years working for Edward Henty before taking up the role of curator of the Portland Botanic Gardens.
-Joseph was curator for twenty-six years demonstrating a great knowledge of plants and a passion for the gardens.
+Joseph was the curator for twenty-six years demonstrating a great knowledge of plants and a passion for the gardens.
 Joseph’s memory continues with his name on a plaque on the curator’s cottage at the gardens.

 Mary FINN: Died 15 August 1913 at Kew.
 Mary Finn was born in Ireland and arrived on the ship Susan in 1839 with her family.
 In 1852, Mary married Edmund Kirby, one of Casterton’s earliest settlers.
-The marriage took place at the Glenelg Inn built on a part of Springbank station run by the Edmund Kirby, his brother James and sister Mary.
-The Kirby’s later took on the ownership on the hotel, previously operated by Mary’s late husband, and the town of Casterton grew around it.
+The marriage took place at the Glenelg Inn built on a part of Springbank station run by Edmund Kirby, his brother James and sister Mary.
+The Kirby’s later took on the ownership of the hotel, previously operated by Mary’s late husband, and the town of Casterton grew around it.
 The Glenelg Inn still operates today.
 One of her sons was John Finn Kirby, owner of 1911 Melbourne Cup winner, The Parisian.
 More information on the Kirby family is on the Glenelg and Wannon settlers website.